SQream/sqream_docs/installation_guides/installing_nginx_proxy_over_secure_connection.rst

 According to your current configuration, NGINX responds with encrypted content for requests on port 443, but with **unencrypted** content for requests on **port 80**.
 This means that our site offers encryption, but does not enforce its usage.
 This may be fine for some use cases, but it is usually better to require encryption.
 This is especially important when confidential data like passwords may be transferred between the browser and the server.

-Thankfully, the default Nginx configuration file allows us to easily add directives to the default port 80 server block by adding files in the /etc/nginx/default.d directory.
+The default NGINX configuration file allows us to easily add directives to the default port 80 server block by adding files in the /etc/nginx/default.d directory.

-**Comment** - *We need to discuss the paragraphs above together.*

 **To create a redirect from HTTP to HTTPS:**